Challenges facing many children in South Africa are enormous

 We spark the imagination and stimulate a desire to learn and explore.
 This will contribute to self-knowledge, a growth mindset, and a drive for the future.

-We nurture confidence, and innovative thinking and celebrate a 'just do it' attitude.
+We nurture confidence, and innovative thinking and celebrate an 'I can do it' attitude.
 This contributes to resilience, problem solving and positive self-worth.

 Our Play Programmes (Fun Days, Play@home and Circles) unite people of different ages, backgrounds and cultures and help children develop confidence, curiosity and creativity.
 Through our Play Ambassador and Volunteer programmes we enable youth and adults from across Cape Town to uncover an interest in sharing of their time and life learnings with children.
 We work with them to build their ideas on how to CONNECT THROUGH PLAY.
 These opportunities enable children to have stimulating, enjoyable and varied experiences in their homes with their families, in the community with their neighbours and in other parts of Cape Town with their broader South African family.